RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 9 - Project 9: How to use templates in django
 You can view the full details of this project [here](./gs9/day9-project9.md).

+### Day 10 - Project 10: Django Template Filters, Tags, and Contextual Data Handling
+You can view the full details of this project [here](./gs10/day10-project10.md).